haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 You'll have to either set display scaling to 100%, or run the game at a lower resolution.

 Bug: The game runs slow, and all the text has black boxes around them If you're running a laptop with a hybrid integrated/dedicated graphics card setup, make sure you force the game to use the dedicated graphics card!
 Intel integrated graphics seems to have issues running older games.
+If you're running on a desktop, try checking "Restore Default Options" in the advanced section of the launcher.
+You may to do this twice...